sarahciston/shequalifies/posts/field1-cowriting.md

+Transition:?
+All of this goes to my arguments to dispel the magical unthought differences between digital/analog code writing and other human writing (without ignoring their specificities, but without also fetishizing their specialness or letting their power erase our agency in those processes.)

 ### abstraction: the self is a technology, analog continuum not digital discrete

 ### Quotes I Haven't Used Yet

-#### Chun

-all of this goes to my arguments to dispell the magical unthought differences between digital/analog code writing and other human writing (without ignoring their specificities, but without also fetishizing their specialness or letting their power erase our agency in those processes.)

->“The goal of software is to conflate an event with a written command.
-Software blurs the difference among human-readable code (readable because of another program), its machine-readable interpretation, and its execution by turning the word “program” from a verb to a noun, by turning process in time into process in space, by turning execution into inscription—or at least attempting to do so. [...] this conflation instruction or command with its product is also linked to software’s gendered, military history: in the military, there is supposed be no difference between a command given and a command completed, especially to a “girl.”
-(Chun 2008, 303–304).

->“This erasure of the vicissitudes of execution coincides with the conflation of data with information, information with knowledge — the assumption that what’s most difficult is the capture, rather than the analysis, of data.
-This erasure of execution through source code as source creates an intentional authorial subject: the computer, the program, or the user, and this source is treated as the source of meaning.”
-(Chun 2008, 316)

 #### Hayles
 > “This entanglement of the bodies of texts and digital subjects is one manifestation of what I call "intermediation;' that is, complex transactions between bodies and texts as well as between different forms of media” (Hayles 2005, 7)